Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week8/mini-project/Building a Product Catalog web API using Serverless at AWS.md

 * Copy and paste the code below, replacing the existing code in the lambda_function.py file.
   ![acme_list_products.py](/Week8/Code/acme_list_products.py)
 * Choose the Deploy
-This function is going te be used to retrieve all visible products from our DynamoDB table.
+This function is going to be used to retrieve all visible products from our DynamoDB table.
 You can test it creating a test just like you did before.
 It is not necessary to send any payload as this function doesn’t need any extra information.
 * Choose Test
 The Configure test event dialog window opens.
 Configure the following options.